dgroomes/kafka-playground/kafka-consumer-algorithms/README.md

   throughput and latency.
 Actually maybe a throughput table separate from the latency table.
 Consider other options too.
 * [ ] Defect.
 Test harness doesn't quit on exception (e.g. timeout waiting for records)
-* [x] DONE Reflow the docs to highlight `async-consumer` as the most interesting one.
+* [x] DONE Reflow the docs to highlight `concurrent-across-partitions` as the most interesting one.
 The key-based stuff is cool, but it is not the core insight: async processing is.
 Key-based processing is just another evolution of that, not a phase change.
 * [ ] I don't need "topic" field in any of the consumers?
 * [ ] IN PROGRESS reflow main docs
    * DONE Two dimension view: concurrency and workload (CPU vs IO).
+   * DONE concurrent language instead of async (I'm waffling on this, but I like highlighting the algorithm language (sequential/parallel) instead of the programming idiom language (blocking/async)).
    * Turn "parallel within poll" to just concurrent within poll.
 "Stream.parallel" is a mirage anyway, it's just multi-threaded and its up to the OS/hardware to actually give us parallelism.
 * [ ] Consider removing the app module because it's all just a test anyway.
 I need this so I can automate running a whole test suite which is too much to do manually at this point.
 This module has morphed from the original "kafka-in-kafka-out" vision to comparing algorithms.
 I think that's good.
+* [ ] For the "in-process-compute" mode, configure a thread pool only of the core count.
+I really want to contrast the constraint difference of CPU-bound and IO-bound workloads.
+A CPU-bound workload can't be parallelized beyond the core count.
+Mechanical sympathy.

 ## Finished Wish List Items